tax25/arduino_car_code/README.md

-# arduino_car_code
+# Arduino car project

-This is the code for an arduino project that I started, the project is still in development.
+This is the code for an Arduino project that I started.
+The project is still in development, so the code will be modified over and over again over the next few days or months.